Semliki national park

 Local communities in the Semliki national park area are Bakonjo and Bamba, found in the valley and mountain slopes.

-The Batuku people on the Rift Valley floor, and the Batwa peoples in the forest.
+The Batuku people on the Rift Valley floor, and the Batwa people in the forest.

 In the same fashion, Semliki River is home to many animals with eight species of primate.